hedyhli/outline.nvim/README.md

 - **Hover symbol**: Displaying a floating window to show symbol information provided by provider.
 - **Focus**: Which window the cursor is in
+- **Follow**: Update hover highlight and cursor position in outline to match position in code.
+Opposite of 'jump'.

 [Skip to commands](#commands)